Finally, the journey is over. The first of your many goals is complete. You and your family are very proud.

 1. Don’t stop learning.

-2. Use your job to advance towards your goals.
+2. Use your job to advance toward your goals.

 3. Live under your means.